-Dr. McGill completed her internship, residency and was chief resident at William Beaumont Hospital in Royal Oak Michigan.
+Dr. McGill graduated from Michigan State University College of Human Medicine, then completed her internship, residency and was chief resident in internal medicine at William Beaumont Hospital in Royal Oak Michigan.
 After her fellowship in Endocrinology at Washington University, she joined the faculty in 1987.
 She has been an active clinical researcher in diabetes for over 25 years, and continues to test new therapies for diabetes and novel approaches to type 1 and type 2 diabetes.
-Currently, Dr. McGill is the principal investigator (PI) or sub-investigator on more than 10 clinical trials investigating new treatments for diabetes and its complications.
-She has served on steering and safety committees for multi-centered clinical trials, including RENAAL, TREAT, FOCAL, KEEP and the SUN studies in diabetic nephropathy; and currently serves on planning committees and data safety monitoring boards for a number of ongoing national and international clinical trials.
-She is a member of the board of directors for the American Association of Clinical Endocrinologists, and the AACE Diabetes Scientific Committee that recently published updated guidelines for the care of persons with type 2 diabetes.
+Dr. McGill has served on steering and safety committees for multi-centered clinical trials, including RENAAL, TREAT, FOCAL, KEEP, SUN and PERL studies in diabetic nephropathy; and currently serves on planning committees and data safety monitoring boards for a number of ongoing national and international clinical trials.
+She is a past member of the board of directors for the American Association of Clinical Endocrinologists, and the AACE Diabetes Scientific Committee that recently published updated guidelines for the care of persons with type 2 diabetes.

-Dr. McGill directs the Fellowship in Endocrinology, Diabetes and Metabolism and has a busy practice at the Center for Advanced Medicine treating patients with diabetes, thyroid disease and other endocrine problems.
+Dr. McGill is the former director of the Fellowship in Endocrinology, Diabetes and Metabolism and has a busy practice at the Center for Advanced Medicine treating patients with diabetes, thyroid disease and other endocrine problems.

 Awards and Honors

 Best Doctor, 1998-2013